-The Advanced Practice Environmental and Occupational Health (APEOH) graduate certificate is open to post-baccalaureate professionals in any discipline and to graduate and professional students currently enrolled in any school or college at the University of Washington who wish to develop advanced skills and expertise in environmental and occupational health nursing.
+The Advanced practice Environmental and Occupational Health (APEOH) graduate certificate is open to post-baccalaureate professionals in any discipline and to graduate and professional students currently enrolled in any school or college at the University of Washington who wish to develop advanced skills and expertise in environmental and occupational health nursing.

 More than a quarter of the global disease burden is attributable to environmental exposures, with children bearing a disproportionate amount of the risk.
 Nursing is well placed to address these issues with individuals, families, communities and populations, particularly if provided with the tools and encouragement to act on underlying causes of disease and disability.

 In this graduate certificate, you will consider the various elements in the various dimensions of environmental and occupational health including health disparities and the social determinants of health to specific agents (for example, water quality or work stress) and methods (for example, quantitative risk assessment).

 While many APEOH graduate certificate classes include some distance learning methods, there are some classes that require in-person classroom attendance.